catberry/catberry-debugger/README.md

 ##What is it?
 Catberry Debugger extends Chrome Developer Tools, adding a sidebar that displays [Catberry](https://github.com/catberry/catberry/) data context associated with the selected DOM element.

+##Download
+Packaged version you can get from `./bin/catberry-debugger.crx`